Sbozzolo/kuibit/_sources/simdir.rst.txt

 ==============================

 The :py:class:`~.SimDir` class provide easy access to simulation data.
-Most data analysis start by using this object. `SimDir`` takes as input the top level directory containing simulation data, and read and organizes the content.
+Most data analysis start by using this object. ``SimDir`` takes as input the top level directory containing simulation data, and read and organizes the content.
-``SimDir`` contains the index of all the information that is possible to extract from the ASCII and hdf5 files.
+``SimDir`` contains the index of all the information that is possible to extract from the ASCII and HDF5 files.
 If there are restarts, ``SimDir`` will handle them transparently.

 Defining a SimDir object